Austen Chamberlain: Leadership

 Citing ill health, Law retired from the leadership of the Conservative branch of the Lloyd George government in the spring of 1921.
 His seniority and the general dislike of Curzon, his counterpart in the House of Lords, helped Chamberlain to both succeed Law as Leader of the House of Commons and take over in the office of Lord Privy Seal.
 He was succeeded at the Exchequer by Sir Robert Horne; it seemed that after ten years of waiting, Austen would again be given the opportunity of succeeding to the premiership.

 The Lloyd George coalition was beginning to falter, following numerous scandals and the unsuccessful conclusion of the Anglo-Irish War, and it was widely believed that it would not survive until the next general election.
-He had previously had little regard for Lloyd George, but the opportunity of working closely with the "Welsh Wizard" gave Chamberlain a new insight into his nominal superior in the government (by now, the Conservative Party was by far the largest partner in the government).
+He had previously had little regard for Lloyd George, but the opportunity of working closely with the "Welsh Wizard" gave Chamberlain a new insight into his nominal superior in the government (by now, the Conservative Party was by far the larger partner in the government).

 It was an unfortunate change of allegiance for Chamberlain, for by late 1921, the Conservative backbenchers were growing more and more restless for an end to the coalition and a return to single-party (Conservative) government.
 Conservatives in the House of Lords began, in public, to oppose the coalition, disregarding calls for support from Chamberlain.
 In the country at large, Conservative candidates began to oppose the coalition at by-elections, and discontent spread to the House of Commons.

 In the autumn of 1922, Chamberlain faced a backbench revolt, largely led by Stanley Baldwin, designed to oust Lloyd George, and when he summoned the Carlton Club meeting 19 October 1922, of Conservative MPs, a motion was passed there for fighting the forthcoming election as an independent party.
 Chamberlain resigned the party leadership rather than act against what he believed to be his duty.
 He was succeeded by Law, whose views and intentions he had predicted the evening before the vote at a private meeting.
 Law formed a government shortly thereafter, but Chamberlain was not given a post, but it seems that he would not have accepted a position even if he had been offered one.

 Austen and Neville Chamberlain, Iain Duncan Smith and Liz Truss are the only four Conservative leaders not to lead the party into a general election.
 Until William Hague (1997–2001), Austen had been the only Conservative overall leader in the history of the party not to become prime minister.